Schefflera-Arboricola/Grocery-Store-Site/README.md

 <hr>
 <br>

+### Testing

-Test users' login credentials for all types of users :
+1. Test users' login credentials for all types of users :

 - `username` : `aditijuneja`
 - `password` : `123456789`

 (Change the user's phone number to the number you want to receive the OTP on, using the 'Edit Profile' option on the dashboard)

+2. [here](https://stripe.com/docs/testing) you can find some sample cards' credentials for testing payments functionality for Stripe API, for example,

+- `Card number` : `4242 4242 4242 4242`
+- `Expiry date` : any future date like `12/34`
+- `CVC` : any three-digit CVC
+- `zipcode` : any random string of integers

 <br>